NxtGenLabs/math_geo/README.md

 # math_geometry
-An EduGame based Application
+A Mathematics EduGame Application

 ## Getting Started

-This project is s Mathematics educational application catered to teaching secondary students the fundamentals of mathematics and mathematical (analytical) thinking and problem solving.
+This project is a Mathematics educational application catered to Teachers to help educate secondary school students the fundamentals of mathematics and mathematical (analytical) thinking and problem solving.

-A few resources to get you started if this is your first Flutter project:
+Terminal commands to get going: run - flutter run
+      Then choose whichever platform you wish to test the application on.